hansfindel/ember_blog/README.md

 - ClientSide Validation for models

 ## To Do List
-- Keep up with the wiki
+- Keep up with the wiki ("advanced features")
 - Searcher & autocomplete

 ## Done by others